damandeep-archives/BurgerApi/README.md

-Rest API for burgers made with json-Server.
+Mock API for burgers made with json-Server.

 Installation:
 1. npm install.